ovh/docs/pages/account/responsibility-sharing/dedicated-servers/guide.en-gb.md

 ---
 title: RACI Dedicated servers
+slug: RACI-dedicated-server
+section : RACI
-excerpt: Shared responsibilities between OVHcloud and the customer for Dedicated Servers
+excerpt: RACI between OVHcloud and the customer for Dedicated Servers
 ---

 **Last updated December 1st, 2021**

+## Objective

+The RACI below details shared responsibilities between OVHcloud and the customer for Dedicated Servers services.
+This shared model can help relieve the customer’s operational burden.

 | Roles |
 | --- |